 She put the book down, “Choices and purpose.
 That’s called a plot.”
 She tilted her head as she leaned forward to stand back up, “Every good story has one, even for side characters like you.”

 “Of course you are.
 Everyone’s a side character in someone else’s life.
 It all depends on perspective.
 In your story, I’m probably just some librarian without a name.”

-She got up to leave, and commented over her shoulder, “In my story, though, you’re the side character.”
+She got up to leave, and commented over her shoulder, “In my story, though, the nameless one is you.”